tjohnman/KNOH/doc/Drawing-cells-corner-by-corner/Drawing-cells-corner-by-corner.md

 <img src="gfx/cell-background.png?raw=true" title="cell-background" align="middle">
-Cell-background: inter-cell space is in dark gray
+Cell-background: 1-pixel inter-cell space in dark gray

 #####Layers and vias
 Due to the fact that there can be metal on top of silicon (or on top of nothing, for that matter),